-Students selected to participate in the program will have their expenses paid by the program, which will be used to cover their air ticket, housing, and local transportation.
+Students selected to participate in the program will have their travel expenses paid by the program, which will be used to cover their air ticket, housing, and local transportation.
 Students will be responsible for USC International Insurance, meals, personal expenses, and visa fees.